May also be called: Joint Hypermobility Syndrome; Hypermobile Joints; Loose

 Treatment for BJHS is focused on treating pain and other symptoms as they arise.

 This may involve medications or, rarely, surgery.
+Exercises

-and decrease the likelihood of dislocations and other symptoms.
+the likelihood of dislocations and other symptoms.

 Keep in Mind

 There is no cure for BJHS, but it doesn't get worse over time.
 In some cases, joint